-PACE (Program of All-inclusive Care for the Elderly) is a Medicare and Medicaid program that helps people meet their health care needs in the community instead of going to a nursing home or other care facility.
+Program of All-Inclusive Care for the Elderly (PACE) is a Medicare and Medicaid program that helps people meet their health care needs in the community instead of going to a nursing home or other care facility.

 How does PACE work?

-Here are some of the services PACE covers:
+Here are some of the services PACE may cover:

 - Adult day primary care (including doctor and recreational therapy nursing services)